Enzymes Definition and Activation Energy

 10. Remain unaffected: Enzymes are not consumed during the biochemical reactions and can be used again and again.

-11. Enzyme Inhibitors: Some substance interacts with enzymes to prevent it from working is called enzyme inhibitors e.g., poison, drugs etc. Inhibitors determine?
+11. Enzyme Inhibitors: Some substance that interacts with enzymes to prevent them from working are called enzyme inhibitors e.g., poison, drugs, etc. Inhibitors determine?

-12. Lower the Activation Energy: Enzyme do not initiate the reaction but increase the rate of reactions by lowering the activation energy which is required for substance.
+12. Lower the Activation Energy: Enzymes do not initiate the reaction but increase the rate of reactions by lowering the activation energy that is required for the substance.

 Types of Cofactors and Cofactor of Enzymes

-Cofactor is a non-protein organic chemical compound that is required for an enzyme as catalyst.
-It can be considered helper molecules for enzymes the main type of cofactor is prosthetic groups, coenzyme and activators.
+The cofactor is a non-protein organic chemical compound that is required for an enzyme as the catalyst.
+It can be considered helper molecules for enzymes the main types of cofactors are prosthetic groups, coenzymes, and activators.

-(b) Coenzyme: Type of cofactor derived from vitamins that is loosely bound to the enzymes and can be readily separated from enzyme is called coenzyme.
+(b) Coenzyme: A type of cofactor derived from vitamins that are loosely bound to the enzymes and can be readily separated from enzymes is called coenzyme.

-(c) Activations: These are metal ions which from temporary attachment with enzyme, e.g. Zinc, Iron, etc.
+(c) Activations: These are metal ions that form temporary attachments with enzymes, e.g. Zinc, Iron, etc.

 Activation Energy of Enzymes

-The energy required to initiate chemical reaction is called activation energy, all chemical reaction required activation energy.
+The energy required to initiate a chemical reaction is called activation energy, all chemical reactions require activation energy.

 Enzyme Lower Activation Energy

-When chemical reaction take place some amount of energy is required to break chemical bonds in reactant (substrate) such energy is called activation energy.
-Enzymes lower off the amount of a taster rate.
-Enzymes act in many ways to lower the activation energy, for example, they change the shape of substrate molecules or bring them in correct orientation.
+When a chemical reaction takes place some amount of energy is required to break chemical bonds in the reactant (substrate) such energy is called activation energy.
+Enzymes lower the amount of a taster rate.
+Enzymes act in many ways to lower the activation energy, for example, they change the shape of substrate molecules or bring them in the correct orientation.

 Enzyme lower activation energy

-For example: For the reaction 2H2O2 → 2H2 + O2 the activation energy is 86 kJ/mole is required without catalyst and just 1 kg/mole energy is required in the presence of enzyme.
+For example: For the reaction 2H2O2 → 2H2 + O2 the activation energy is 86 kJ/mole is required without a catalyst and just 1 kg/mole energy is required in the presence of the enzyme.

 Specificity of Enzymes

-Enzyme are generally very specific in their action; they are specific not only for substrate but also for the kind of reaction.
-Every enzyme due to its special chemical structure can recognize a particular substrate, enzyme that catalyst one reaction may not catalyst another.
+Enzymes are generally very specific in their action; they are specific not only for substrate but also for the kind of reaction.
+Every enzyme due to its special chemical structure can recognize a particular substrate, an enzyme that catalyzes one reaction may not catalyst another.

-Example: (a) catalase: - catalase is an enzyme which only catalyze the decomposition of hydrogen peroxide.
+Example: (a) catalase: - catalase is an enzyme that only catalyzes the decomposition of hydrogen peroxide.
 H2O2 → H2 + O2

-(b) Protease: - It is an enzyme which convert proteins in to amino acids.
+(b) Protease: - It is an enzyme that converts proteins into amino acids.

 protein ⟶ Amino acids + Energy

-(c) Amylase: - Amylase enzyme work only for the digestion of starch.
+(c) Amylase: - Amylase enzyme works only for the digestion of starch.

-(d) Lipase: - Lipase enzyme convert lipids into omi fatty acid and glycerol.
+(d) Lipase: - Lipase enzyme converts lipids into omi fatty acid and glycerol.

 lipids ⟶ fatty acid + glycerol